Math 140A - Notes

 2

-choice is the average s :=
+the natural choice being the average s :=

 1